3.9. Module Handling

 Restore Default Values

-Sets all fields whose values differ from their default value to this default value.
-(This are the fields whose value is displayed in bold font in the automatic panel.)
+Resets all fields whose values differ from their default value back to the default value.
+(These are the fields with an ! entry in the Flags column in the automatic panel.)

-Set Open Inventor Override Flag (only on Inventor modules)
+Set Open Inventor Override Flag (only on Open Inventor modules)

 Tests